-Park Operations Altered Due to COVID-19Below is a list of information pertinent to trip planners in summer 2021.
+The details below supersede all other trip-planning information.
 If you encounter discrepancies between other parts of our website and this information, go with what you see below.
-This supersedes all other trip planning information during this pandemic.

 Entrance fees to Denali are required.
 Visitors can learn about fees & passes in Denali and pay their park entrance fees online in advance, or upon arrival to the entrance area of the park.
 The Denali Annual Pass is also available for purchase online.
 You must be able to show a park pass or proof of online purchase (on a mobile device or printed receipt) if asked by a park ranger.

-Most of Denali's campgrounds were open in 2021.
-Advanced reservations for all campgrounds are strongly recommended; they can be made as early as December 1, for the following summer.
+Note that bus and campground reservations can be made as early as December 1, for the following summer.

 Conditions on the Denali Park Road

-The map below illustrates which parts of the park road are open to private vehicles (thick green line) and, in summer, to bus traffic (thin black line).
-Red indicates sections of road closed.
+The map below illustrates which parts of the park road are open to private vehicles (thick green line), open to bus traffic (thin black line, summer only), or closed (thin red line).
 Icons also indicate which park campgrounds are open.